jpmorganchase/modular/docs/esm-views/known-limitations.md

    [esm.sh with the external dependencies query option](https://github.com/esm-dev/esm.sh#specify-external-dependencies)

-Modular has a flexible approach to this problem, allowing users to specify a custom CDN query template, in which query parameters can be specied manually (for example, `EXTERNAL_CDN_TEMPLATE="https://esm.sh/[name]@[resolution]?deps=react@17.0.1` would lock React to the same version throught the whole dependency tree on the
+Modular has a flexible approach to this problem, allowing users to specify a custom CDN query template, in which query parameters can be specified manually (for example, `EXTERNAL_CDN_TEMPLATE="https://esm.sh/[name]@[resolution]?deps=react@17.0.1` would lock React to the same version throught the whole dependency tree on the